Kayts: Etymology

-The name Kayts is of colonial origin, derived from the Portuguese "Caes dos Elefantes" meaning "Elephant's Quay", often just shortened to Cais.
+The name Kayts is of colonial origin, derived from the Portuguese "Caes dos Elefantes" meaning "Elephants' Quay", often just shortened to Cais.
 It was named such because elephants were shipped from here to India.
 The present term evolved further as Kayts under Dutch rule.

-The native Tamil name Ūrkavathurai means "Port which guards the Country".
+The native Tamil name Ūrkavathurai means "port which guards the country".
 This name is again derived from the original Tamil term Ūrathurai, derived from the Tamil words Uru meaning "ship" or "schooner", and thurai meaning "port".
 The earliest reference to this is found in two Tamil inscriptions of the 12th century AD, one found in Thiruvalangadu, Tamil Nadu issued by Rajadhiraja Chola II and one found in Nainativu issued by Parakramabahu I.

 Other scholars derive the name from the Pali name Ūrātota meaning "Pig port", referring to a legend surrounding the Śakra Buddhist deity, who swam from India to this place in the form of a pig.
 Earliest reference to this is found in the Pali chronicle Pujavaliya of the 13th century AD.

 History

-The earliest inscription mentioning Kayts or Ūrathurai is that of a Tamil Chola inscription of the 12th century AD discovered in Fort Hammenhiel, referring to the 9th century AD Chola general of the King Parantaka Chola II, who was defeated in a battle field in Kayts.
+The earliest inscription mentioning Kayts or Ūrathurai is that of a Tamil Chola inscription of the 12th century AD discovered in Fort Hammenhiel, referring to the 9th century AD Chola general of the King Parantaka Chola II, who was defeated in a battlefield in Kayts.
 The 13th century AD Pali chronicle Pujavaliya, mentions that Mahinda IV defeated a Tamil general who landed at Hurātota from the Cola country.
 A Tamil 12th century AD inscription issued by Rajadhiraja Chola II found in Thiruvalangadu, Tamil Nadu also mentions the Chola King taking elephants from Kayts and other places such as Valikamam and Mattivazh.

 Archeological remains found in Kayts indicates it was a harbour for foreign vessels.
 The Tamil 12th century AD inscription of Nainativu issued by Parakramabahu I mentions Kayts as a port where foreigners must first land for trading.

 Kayts was part of the Jaffna Kingdom.
-Under the chieftainship of Migapulle Arachchi, group of Christians revolted against the Jaffna King Cankili II, after which they sought refuge in Kayts and asked the Portuguese for assistance.
+Under the chieftainship of Migapulle Arachchi, a group of Christians revolted against the Jaffna King Cankili II, after which they sought refuge in Kayts and asked the Portuguese for assistance.

+Geography

+Kayts is located on Velanai Island, which is connected to the Jaffna Peninsula by the Pamban–Velanai causeway system.
+Historically and in the present day, Kayts has functioned as a coastal settlement with maritime links to the surrounding islands and the mainland, reflecting its long-standing role as a port and point of entry in northern Sri Lanka.

+Modern Period

+In the late 20th and early 21st centuries, Kayts, along with other settlements in the Jaffna Peninsula, was affected by the broader civil conflict in Sri Lanka.
+Periods of restricted access, displacement, and disruption to fishing and trade altered everyday life in the area.
+Following the end of the civil war in 2009, the region has experienced gradual resettlement and the restoration of transport links and local economic activity.